Posted on April 6, 2019

 Breast augmentation has become one of the most common plastic surgery procedures performed today.
-When our Atlanta, Alpharetta, Roswell, and Woodstock, GA patients come in for a consultation they have lots of excellent questions.
+When our Atlanta and Alpharetta GA patients come in for a consultation they have lots of excellent questions.
 Today’s blog is about one of the most frequent questions—the timing of breast augmentation.
 Should it be before or after pregnancy?

 Breasts will normally engorge and grow during pregnancy, thanks to the hormonal changes occurring.
 This will take place over the entire pregnancy and during the time the mother chooses to breastfeed.